Cyclenerd/sap-on-gcp-scripts/30_sap_cal/README.md

 # SAP Cloud Appliance Library

-Create a service account and private key JSON for SAP Cloud Appliance Library.
+Create a service account and private key JSON for [SAP Cloud Appliance Library](https://cal.sap.com/).

+> SAP Cloud Appliance Library offers a quick and easy way to consume the latest SAP solutions in the cloud, such as SAP S/4HANA, SAP HANA Express Edition, Model Company Solutions, Industry Solutions etc.
+>
+> It's an online library of latest, preconfigured, ready-to-use SAP solutions that can be instantly deployed into your own public cloud accounts (e.g. [...]
+Google Cloud Platform) to kick-start your SAP projects - within few hours!

 ## Configuration